ronknight/Brevo-API-Data-Processing-with-CSV/README.md

-# README: Brevo API Data Processing with CSV
+# Brevo API Data Processing with CSV
 This project automates sending data from a CSV file to the Brevo API for double opt-in confirmation.

 ## Features: